sandialabs/slycat/docs/source/manual/DatatableCreation.rst

 **Dakota File Format:**

 Most Slycat models can be created by a Dakota file which is a similar to CSV formatting.
-For a run review on Dakota formatting see `Dakota Documentation <https://snl-dakota.github.io/docs/6.20.0/users/usingdakota/inputfile.html>`_.
+For a review on Dakota formatting see `Dakota Documentation <https://snl-dakota.github.io/docs/6.20.0/users/usingdakota/inputfile.html>`_.

+**HDF5 Format:**

+TBD

 .. toctree::
   :maxdepth: 1